shiningdota/Finetuning-LLM-to-GGUF-for-Daily-Usage/README.md

 | Average | 25.2 |

 ## Bonus! (yeay)
-There's example for simple RAG use cases using Streamlit for interface.
+There's example for simple RAG use cases using Streamlit interface.
 Feel free to try!